DezziDez/ThreadTTRPG/Core/Chapter 3 ~ Loom/Action.md

 Using an Action always causes the Character to [[Deck#Discard|Discard]] one Card and lose an amount of Stamina noted in the Action.
 An Action cannot cost less than one [[Stamina]] or Card unless **explicitly** noted otherwise.
 # Continuous Cost
-Actions that have a (C) may be Continuous.
+Some Actions may be Continuous.
 These actions have some constant use with the cost of an amount of Stamina at the [[Event#Turns#Phase 1 Start Turn|Start]] of the Character's Turn.

 Continuous Actions can be ended at any time by the Character at no cost.
 # Step